JiraPit/FabCafe-PIFuReady/README.md

 # PIFuR - 3D Human Digitization
-An upgraded, compact, and ready-to-run version of PIFuHD suitable for Windows and MacOS devices with only CPU.
+An upgraded, compact, and ready-to-run version of PIFu suitable for Windows and MacOS devices with only CPU.

 This repository contains a pytorch implementation of "Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization".